sjbarlas/Steam-Data-Insights/README.md

 ## 5. Top 10 countries and the games they like
 ![Image](https://raw.githubusercontent.com/sjbarlas/Steam-Data-Insights/master/data_1/2014%20-%20Players%20Games%20Data.png)
 I decided to dig deeper to analyse what percentage of each country enjoys multiplayers vs. non-multiplayers.
 The data showed favourable results for the multiplayer feature.
-Each country engages in the multiplayer mode expicitly moreso than any other with USA taking the lead.
+Each country engages in the multiplayer mode explicitly moreso than any other with USA taking the lead.
 The results show that **65%+ games that are played by each country definitely includes the multiplayer mode**.

 ## 6. Throwback to Steam in 2013
 ![Image](https://raw.githubusercontent.com/sjbarlas/Steam-Data-Insights/master/data_2/2013%20-%20Player%20Games%20Data.png)